jinghuazhao/software-notes/overall/README.md

 ```
 followed by `conda install intervaltree`.

 All the available packages can be seen with `conda list`.
+Note that conda under WIndows is in typically D:/ProgramData/Anaconda2/Library/bin.

 ## [vdi.md](https://github.com/jinghuazhao/GDCT/blob/master/vdi.md) as in GWAS-2017 and now listed in [GDCT](https://github.com/jinghuazhao/GDCT)